How Do You Spell At In Spanish

 Origins and History of "Arroba"

 Over time, the symbol "@" began to be used to represent this unit of weight in written records.
-The symbol made it easier to denote the quantity of goods being traded, streamlining transactions and documentation.
+Still, the symbol made it easier to denote the quantity of goods being traded, streamlining transactions and documentation.
 The transition from a unit of weight to a symbol representing "at" occurred gradually, influenced by the needs of merchants and accountants who sought a shorthand way to express prices or quantities per unit.

 Grammatical Usage of "Arroba"